steve-community/steve/README.md

 1. Database preparation:

+    Make sure MySQL is reachable via TCP (e.g., remove `skip-networking` from `my.cnf`).
-    The following MySQL statements can be used as database initialization (adjust according to your setup):
+    The following MySQL statements can be used as database initialization (adjust database name and credentials according to your setup):

     ```
     CREATE DATABASE stevedb CHARACTER SET utf8 COLLATE utf8_unicode_ci;